rami3l/rami3l.github.io/content/posts/claveilleur.md

 and I'm just a bit reluctant to leave my polyglot-friendly VSCode...

-On the other hand, the lure of Swift does seem irresistible this time (despite the fact that I'm more at ease with Rust): it has nearly seamless Objective-C interoperability support and some exclusive high-level macOS API bindings.
+On the other hand, the lure of Swift does seem irresistible this time (despite the fact that I'm still new to Swift and more at ease with Rust): it has nearly seamless Objective-C interoperability support and some exclusive high-level macOS API bindings.